Software-Improvement-Group/sigridci/docs/capabilities/system-code-explorer.md

 <img src="../images/system-technical-monitor-metrics-menu.png" width="600" />

 **Every click in this menu acts as a filter and the assumed order is from top to bottom**.
 For example, you could keep "*Production code*" untouched, click on "*Component level*", and see main metrics for all technologies combined per component.
 But if you are interested only in one particular technology, you could click "*Java*" first, and then move to "*Component*" level, "*File*" level or "*Unit*" level.
 Note that with the Production code filter as a default, only a select number of metrics are shown, i.e. those that can be calculated on a system level.
-You may also notice that not all metrics are available for each technology, because e.g. for XML-based languages "*Module coupling*" cannot meaningfully be calculated.
+That list changes dynamically based on the technology and analysis level that you have selected.
+This is because not all metrics are available for each technology, because e.g. for XML-based languages "*Module coupling*" cannot meaningfully be calculated.

 In the top of this filter menu there is a date selector.
 Date changes in the "*Metrics*", "*Compare Snapshots*" or "*Dependency graph*" tabs need to be confirmed by clicking on the forward arrow <img src="../images/system-technical-monitor-icon-go.png" class="inline" />.

 Every column can be sorted.
 In combination with a relevant technology/analysis level/metric filter this is a powerful feature to find hotspots, especially when comparing different risk categories.

 ### Compare snapshots

+Module Coupling example.

 ### Change quality
 This tab will directly link to the "*Delta quality*" tab in Sigrid.
 See the [Delta quality documentation page](system-delta-quality.md).